mindspore-ai/docs/docs/mindspore/source_en/migration_guide/model_development/model_and_cell.md

 In MindSpore, a parameter name is generally formed based on an object name defined by `__init__` and a name used during parameter definition.
 For example, in the foregoing example, a convolutional parameter name is `net.weight`, where `net` is an object name in `self.net = forward_net`, and `weight` is `name`: `self.weight = Parameter(initializer(self.weight_init, shape), name='weight')` when a convolutional parameter is defined in Conv2d.

 The cell in MindSpore provides the `auto_prefix` interface to determine whether to add object names to parameter names in the cell.
-The default value is `True`, that is, object names should be added.
-If `auto_prefix` is set to `False`, the `name` of `Parameter` printed in the preceding example is `weight`.
-In general, the backbone network should be set to True.
-The optimizer for training, such as :class:`mindspore.nn.TrainOneStepCell`, should be set to False, to avoid the parameter name in backbone be changed by mistake.
+The default value is ```True```, that is, object names should be added.
+If `auto_prefix` is set to ``False``, the `name` of `Parameter` printed in the preceding example is `weight`.
+In general, the backbone network should be set to ``True``.
+The optimizer for training, such as [mindspore.nn.TrainOneStepCell](https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.TrainOneStepCell.html#mindspore.nn.TrainOneStepCell), should be set to False, to avoid the parameter name in backbone be changed by mistake.

 ## Unit Test